chevalierNoir/FS-Detection/README.md

 ## Reference

-Please cite the paper below if you use this code in your research:

     @inproceedings{shi2021fsdet,
       author = {Bowen Shi and Diane Brentari and Greg Shakhnarovich and Karen Livescu}, title = {Fingerspelling Detection in American Sign Language},